-April 3, 2020
+April 2, 2020

-COVID-19 and Practical Guidance for Small Businesses
+COVID-19 and Practical Guidance for Medical and Dental Offices

-Day Pitney is pleased to offer this practical guide for small businesses, including family-owned enterprises and family offices, seeking useful information on the impact of the novel coronavirus disease (COVID-19) on their operations and finances.
-This guide is intended to provide an overview of the issues currently confronting small businesses, including critical employment, financial and tax, and operational considerations, and it includes links to previously released guidance for more in-depth information.
+Day Pitney is pleased to offer this practical guide for medical and dental offices seeking useful information related to the impact the novel coronavirus disease (COVID-19) may have on office/practice operations.
+This guide is intended for small businesses, particularly medical and dental practices, and covers critical employment, financial and tax, and operational considerations.